Sustainability

 Establishment of Danger-Prediction Training Center

-To prevent injuries mainly among young workers and inexperienced workers, in 2018 we established the 450 m2 Danger-Prediction Training Center at our Chita Site,
+To prevent injuries mainly among young workers and inexperienced workers, in 2018 we established the 450 m2 Danger-Prediction Training Center at our Chita Site, where we launched safety training led by specialist employees with experience outside of NGK.

-The training center features equipment that enables employees to safely experience work-related injuries that have occurred in the past including caught in or between equipment and work-related accidents that could lead to serious injury such as electric shock or explosions.
+The training center features equipment that enables employees to safely experience work-related injuries that have occurred in the past including caught in rotating machinery or in equipment and work-related accidents that could lead to serious injury such as electric shock or explosions.
 Combined with classroom learning using computer graphics, the training center provides practical programs where employees can refine their sensitivities toward dangers.
-In 2020, we introduced a virtual reality system for experiencing dangers and launched a new training program that combines this with conventional training approaches.
-As of FY2021, a running total of 4,321 NGK Group employees have participated.

 A photograph of the Danger-Prediction Training Center.